Chile de Arbol Peppers

 Cooking with Chiles de Arbol

-Chile de Árbol can be used in any dish to add heat and spice, especially chili, salsa, and hot sauces.
+Chile de arbol peppers can be used in any dish to add heat and spice, especially chili, salsa, and hot sauces.
 It usually only takes a few peppers added to a pot for significant heat.
 One of the most popular recipes using these peppers is chile de arbol salsa, which can be made from either fresh or dried chiles.

 You can find them usually at Mexican grocers, or order them online.
 I typically find chile de arbol peppers in a large plastic bag in the Mexican section of my local grocery store.
 Here are some links to help you – Affiliate links, my friends.